Spanish Trainees

-The program lasted up to 2 years, during which time the trainee is integrated in an ESA section under the supervision of an ESA staff member.
-At the end of the program, the beneficiary is specialized in a space-related topic and therefore has a wide range of opportunities to develop his or her career in the sector, either in the industry or as part of ESA.
+The programme lasted up to 2 years, during which time the trainee is integrated in an ESA section under the supervision of an ESA staff member.
+At the end of the programme, the beneficiary is specialised in a space-related topic and therefore has a wide range of opportunities to develop his or her career in the sector, either in the industry or as part of the ESA.